jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 fluo_raman_norm(eem, blank = False)
 ```
 It can, optionally consider the blank measure.

 This function calls two other functions : Area and Raman_normalisation (described below).

 ### ✂️Remove Rayleigh scattering of first and/or second order

-Take a dataframe of an EEM matrice and remove the Rayleigh scattering for a beter visualisation in the graph.
+This function takes the standardised DataFrame removes the Rayleigh scattering.
 The Rayleigh scatteing are removed according the following paper:	Anal.
 Methods, 2013,5, 6557-6566, https://pubs.rsc.org/en/content/articlelanding/2013/ay/c3ay41160e
 ```
 remove_rayleigh_scattering(eem, order=1, width=10)
 ```
 The order can be specified by calling the function with order = 1 or order = 2, order = 'both'.

-The width of the band that is removed can me specified by calling the function with width = values.
-Default width set to 10
+The width of the removed band can me specified by calling the function with width = values.
+Default width set to 10.

+This step allows for a better data visualisation.

 ## 💡Complementary features 💡